Hideo Kojima: Influences and mentality

 In 2019, Kojima published a collection of essays in Japan discussing the influence of pop culture on his work under the title The Gifted Gene and My Lovable Memes.
 The book was published in English by Viz Media in October 2021 under the title The Creative Gene: How Books, Movies, and Music Inspired the Creator of Death Stranding and Metal Gear Solid.

 In terms of reverse influence on film, his work on the storylines of the Metal Gear series was cited as an influence by screenwriter David Hayter, the voice actor for Solid Snake, on his screenwriting for Hollywood films.
 He stated that "Kojima and I have different styles (...) but I've certainly learned things from him, especially about ambiguity and telling a story without giving all the answers".

 Kojima has also influenced a number of actors and auteurs in the film industry.
 Hollywood actors Mads Mikkelsen and Léa Seydoux have voice roles in Death Stranding, while director Guillermo del Toro is amongst his biggest fans.

 In 2020, Kojima was a member of the international Jury of the 77th Venice International Film Festival, Virtual Reality section.

 Kojima launched his own YouTube channel in 2016, where he and film critic Kenji Yano discuss their favorite films and matters pertaining to Kojima's studio.
 Starting in 2017, Kojima became a regular contributor to Rolling Stone, often discussing recent film releases, and occasionally drawing comparisons to his own works.
 In 2022, Kojima began a podcast for Spotify called Hideo Kojima presents Brain Structure.
 The podcast, hosted by Kojima with regular appearances from Geoff Keighley, focuses on Kojima's history with game development, as well as his interests in books, music, and cinema.

+In 2025, in conjunction with the promotion of the Death Stranding 2, Hideo Kojima embarked on an international tour called the World Strand Tour 2025.
+During the stop in Lucca, in Italy, Kojima stated: “In the past, I said that 70% of my body is made of films; of that, 35% is made up of Italian cinema,” emphasizing the importance of Italian cinema in shaping his narrative and visual sensibility.
+The statement was widely reported by both specialized and mainstream media, helping to strengthen the connection between the Japanese game designer and European cinematic culture.